 The Ohio Teaching and Certification Resource

 To work as a teacher in Ohio, aspiring educators must obtain Ohio teacher certification.
-The Ohio Department of Education oversees the licensing process, which is outlined in detail below for those looking to learn how to become a teacher in Ohio.
+The Ohio Department of Education oversees the licensing process, which is outlined below for those looking to learn how to become a teacher in Ohio.

 How to Become a Teacher in Ohio